w3f/polkadot-wiki/docs/learn/learn-governance.md

 ##### Super-Majority Approve

-A `positive turnout bias`, whereby a heavy super-majority of aye (yes) votes is required to carry at low turnouts, but as turnout increases towards 100%, it becomes a simple majority-carries as below.
+A `positive turnout bias`, whereby a heavy super-majority of aye votes is required to carry at low turnouts, but as turnout increases towards 100%, it becomes a simple majority-carries as below.

 ![](https://latex.codecogs.com/svg.latex?\large&space;{against&space;\over&space;\sqrt{turnout}}&space;<&space;{approve&space;\over&space;\sqrt{electorate}})